Infinity Train: Synopsis

 The third season centers on Grace and Simon, the leaders of a cult of rogue passengers, known as 'The Apex', who vandalize the train and assault its denizens to keep their numbers high, believing that the true purpose of the train is to stay as long as possible as a reward.
 Their travels with a young girl named Hazel and her gorilla friend, Tuba, make Grace more sympathetic to the train's denizens.
 After Simon kills Tuba, it is revealed that Hazel herself is one of Amelia's creations, and Grace realizes what she thought she knew about the train is wrong.
 After fighting off Simon's attempt to usurp control, Grace begins facing up to and mending her mistakes.

-Set decades earlier, during the period while Amelia is establishing control over the train, the fourth season centers on Ryan and Min-Gi, two best friends who want to become famous musicians.
+Set decades earlier, during the period while Amelia is establishing control over the train, the fourth and final season centers on Ryan and Min-Gi, two childhood best friends who want to become famous musicians.
 Their relationship is strained due to Ryan's brashness and Min-Gi's fear of the future.
 While on the train, they meet a talking service bell named Kez who has trouble owning up to her mistakes.
 Ryan and Min-Gi come to realize that they need each other in order for them to move forward in life, while Kez finally apologizes to the train denizens she harmed.

 Episodes

 Shorts

 From October 18, 2019, a series of ten shorts titled "The Train Documentaries" was uploaded onto the Cartoon Network app and YouTube channel.
-Each short focuses on One-One showcasing a different car on the train, including "The Green Car", "The Tiny Wizard Car", and "The Kaiju Car".
+Each short focuses on One-One showcasing a different car on the train.